petrosalema/petrosalema.github.io/_posts/talks/2016-08-18-creative-courage.markdown

 framework that can help us all escape the temptation to imprison ourselves into coloring within the lines of other peoples success, and instead develop the courage to exercise our true creative potential<b>.</b>

+This talk was first given at the <a href="http://abstractions.io/">2016 Abstractions Conference.</a>